jadecobra/python_tdd_exercises/source/code/code_list_comprehensions.rst

 ----

 *********************************************************************************
-list comprehensions with the Calculator tests
+how to make a calculator 6: tests
 *********************************************************************************

-the code in ``calculator/tests/test_calculator.py`` from :ref:`list comprehensions`
+the code in ``calculator/tests/test_calculator.py`` from :ref:`how to make a calculator 6`

 .. literalinclude:: calculator/tests/test_calculator_list_comprehensions.py
   :language: python
   :linenos:

 *********************************************************************************
-list comprehensions with the Calculator solutions
+how to make a calculator 6: solutions
 *********************************************************************************

-the solutions in ``calculator/src/calculator.py`` from :ref:`list comprehensions`
+the solutions in ``calculator/src/calculator.py`` from :ref:`how to make a calculator 6`

 .. literalinclude:: calculator/solutions/calculator_list_comprehensions.py
   :language: python